-Jayden Higgins vs Jaylen Waddle: Who Should You Start?
+Jayden Higgins vs Jaylen Waddle: The Full Breakdown

 Jayden Higgins and Jaylen Waddle are both viable fantasy wide receivers heading into 2026, but their 2025 production tells two different stories.
-Jayden Higgins averaged 6.4 PPG across 17 games with the Houston Texans, while Jaylen Waddle posted 10.1 PPG in 16 appearances for the Denver Broncos.
+Jayden Higgins averaged 6.4 PPG across 17 games with the Houston Texans, while Jaylen Waddle posted 10.1 PPG in 16 appearances for the Miami Dolphins.

 A 3.7-PPG gap gives Jaylen Waddle the edge on paper, but paper does not account for Thursday night matchups, weather games, or a star defender returning from injury.
 The real question is not who was better in 2025, but who is the better start this specific week.